zakk-h/BCPSBands/README.md

 ## Objective Function

 The objective function is designed to measure band performance, incorporating both the Grade Level (musical difficulty) and the judges' scores.
-The Grade Level is considered exponential but less so because it can go up to 6 (with 6 being the best).
-Judges' scores are also exponential, but since a score of 1 is the best (and most bands score between 1 and 2, with rare instances of 3), we divide by 2 in the formula.
+The Grade Level is considered exponential treated as exponential but it can go up to 6 (with 6 being the best).
+Thus, we divide the power by 2 so it never dominates.
+This maintains intended functionality because grade level is never less than 1.
+Judges' scores are also exponential, but because a score of 1 is ideal (with most bands scoring between 1 and 2, and a score of 3 being rare), we deliberately avoid dividing by 2.
+This ensures that a score of 5, which indicates a particularly poor performance, is emphasized and receives the appropriate attention.

 $$
 Objective = (Grade Level^{(Grade Level/2)}) \times (50 - (J1^{J1}) - (J2^{J2}) - (J3^{J3}) - (SR^{SR}))